 During the time in which the American Jazz Museum and The Blue Room are closed, we have designed a contest to pay homage to one of the world’s greatest musicians, Charlie Parker.
 Our efforts are meant to stimulate the creative minds of all musicians (instrumentalists and vocalists) and to award a small stipend to the top three winners of the contest.

-- Please choose one of the two categories:
+- Selected from one of the two categories:

 - Compose and perform (1) tune in the bebop style.

 Arrange and perform (1) Charlie Parker tune of your choice.

 The selected tunes were 3 minutes or less.

 The selected tune were performed as a solo, duo, trio, quartet, or your preferred ensemble size, with extreme care and effort taken towards social distancing and reducing the spread of COVID-19.